 On behalf of the Academy and its member dermatologists, I thank you for holding this hearing, allowing the opportunity for stakeholders to submit a statement for the record, and for your commitment to ensuring patient access to innovative and life-changing treatments.
 The Academy looks forward to working with you and asks that you continue to consider including physician stakeholders' opinions in your ongoing hearings.
-As the Committee considers the challenges facing patient access to May 11, 2023 Page 6 of 6 innovative therapies, we look forward to being a reference for this issue and others in the future.
+As the Committee considers the challenges facing patient access to innovative the rapies, we look forward to being a reference for this issue and others in the future.